casks-mutters/tic-tac-toe/scripts/README.md

 Success usually comes to those who are too busy to be looking for it.
 Microservices React Cache Invalidation Message Queue Work hard in silence, let your success be your noise.
 Performance Backend Stay hungry, stay foolish.
 Parallel Processing Framework
 JWT Agile Multi-threading Docker Success is how high you bounce when you hit bottom.
 API Gateway Machine Learning DNS Routing Sharding Firewalls RabbitMQ Container Orchestration Deployment
 Docker Data Pipeline Success usually comes to those who are too busy to be looking for it.
-API JavaScript Cloud
+API JavaScript Cloud Scalability The only way to do great work is to love what you do.
+Parallel Processing Difficult roads often lead to beautiful destinations.
+Kafka Database Indexing